-I was holding my little daughter as she tried to float on her back.
-I had one hand under her back, and the other holding her adorable little bottom.
+I was holding my daughter as she tried to float on her back.
+I had one hand under her back, and the other holding her adorable bottom.
 I couldn't believe how wonderful it felt against my big hand.
 The water was warm, her bikini felt so thin.
 I could feel the soft shape of both her round butt cheeks against the palm of my hand.

 She wriggled a little bit and I said, "Don't worry Baby, I've got you."

 I would ease my hand away, and Carrie would drop down a little bit, and then I would gently lift her adorable butt back up again.

 "You are doing so good.
 Try to arch your hips a little more."